Chatham Island oystercatcher/tōrea

-Breeding pairs are found on South East Island, Pitt Island, Mangere Island, and Chatham Island.
+Found in: South East Island, Pitt Island, Mangere Island, and Chatham Island

 Chatham Island oystercatcher/tōrea song (MP3, 3,077K)